wunderdogsw/clojureworkshop/README.md

 * Create new project
     * Select clojure
     - [ ] clojure 1.7 jar?
+* Disable structural editing if you are not used to it
+    * IDEA: Settings > Editor > General > Smart Keys > Use structural editing
+    * Emacs: disable-paredit-mode
 * Open project.clj
 * Leiningen project not registered -> Add project
 * Add midje as dev dependency